Can You Get HIV Through Oral Sex?

 - Lower partner likelihood based on realistic prevalence context.

 “Extremely low” covers a lot of scenarios.
 The main swing factors are whether there was blood or open tissue, whether ejaculation happened, and whether viral load could plausibly be high.
-If you want those combined into one number, a personalised assessment is the cleanest way to stop guessing.
+If you are within 72 hours and you think your exposure included blood or major mouth injury, read PEP and PrEP and speak with a clinician urgently.
+If you want those factors combined into one number, a personalised assessment is the cleanest way to stop guessing.

 Giving vs receiving oral sex